Is the Economy Getting Better?

 Hiring also slowed in 2017.
 According to William J. Wiatrowski, acting commissioner of the Bureau of Labor Statistics, “Employment growth has averaged 174,000 per month thus far this year, compared with an average monthly gain of 187,000 in 2016.”[v]
 That is understandable, as we are late in this economic cycle, and our low unemployment means fewer jobs to fill.

-Maybe it’s just the media following the lead of President Trump, who, unlike his predecessor, seems more comfortable promoting the markets and the economy.
+Maybe it’s just the media following the lead of President Trump, who, unlike his predecessor, seems more comfortable hyping the markets and the economy.
 Alternatively, it may be the rising consumer confidence[vi] and the ISM manufacturing and purchasing indexes fueling the media reports.

 But those are just surveys, and, until those polls translate into more borrowing, growth is not going to pick up.
 And with interest rates spiking, and with consumers and corporations already heavily in debt, it is hard to fathom borrowing increases much from 2017’s weak borrowing.

-Rising rates could be a sign that the economy is accelerating, but it could also signify insufficient buyers to buy the $1 trillion of treasury bonds needed to be sold to fund the rising deficit coming, in part from the tax cuts and the Federal Reserve reducing its balance sheet.
+Rising rates could be a sign that the economy is accelerating, but it could also signify insufficient buyers to purchase the \$1 trillion of treasury bonds needed to be sold to fund the rising deficit coming, in part from the tax cuts and the Federal Reserve reducing its balance sheet.
 And higher rates are required to entice owners of stocks to sell them to buy those bonds.

-The Chicken, or the Egg?
+The chicken, or the egg?

 It will be interesting to see if the media hype is what is driving consumer confidence and other survey numbers.
 Or are the high levels of confidence, combined with the new tax cuts, a leading indicator of an accelerating economy the media and the President have been telling us we are already in?